-The desired outcome is to bring the International Residential Code, the Stille-DeRossett-Hale Single State Construction Code Act, 1972 PA 230, and the Skilled Trades Regulation Act, 2016 PA 407, in line with actual practices.
-In addition, the desired outcome is to eliminate unnecessary requirements in the code and to have an easier interpretation and classification of these rules.
+The desired outcome is to bring the administrative application of the Michigan Building Code rules in line with actual practices, to eliminate unnecessary requirements in the code, and to have an easier interpretation and clarification of these codes.

 7. Identify the harm resulting from the behavior that the proposed rules are designed to alter and the likelihood that the harm will occur in the absence of the rule.